 - Weeds and blades of grass.

-- Sea shells of varieties and shapes, including freshwater and saltwater shells.
+- Shells of various varieties and shapes, including freshwater and saltwater shells.

 - Tree bark.

-- Chrystals and semiprecious stones such as gemstones.
+- Crystals and semiprecious stones such as gemstones.

-- Mud or different colors of soil or sand.
+- Mud or different soil or sand colors.

 - And more!